SOP for restarting sport: No sparring in contact events, Aarogya Setu app mandatory for athletes

-Sparring has been prohibited for contact disciplines as the Sports Authority of India on Thursday unveiled the Standard Operating Procedure for training, PTI reported.
+Sparring has been prohibited for contact disciplines as the Sports Authority of India on Thursday unveiled the Standard Operating Procedure for training activities to resume across the country.

+Athletics, hockey, badminton, boxing and shooting were among the 11 disciplines which were permitted to resume outdoor training following relaxations in the lockdown to contain the COVID-19 pandemic.

+Weightlifters, archers, cyclists, fencers, wrestlers and paddlers too can resume training with requisite safety measures.
+The SOP, however, prohibits sparring for contact disciplines and has barred the use of swimming pools for now.

 It is, however, as yet unclear when various sporting disciplines can resume training amid the Covid-19 pandemic.
 The home ministry allowed the opening of sports complexes and stadia in its guidelines for the fourth phase of the lockdown, which has been extended till May 31.
 However, SAI sidestepped queries on when athletes can resume training.